Lolwis111/SearchInterfaceTest/README.md

 Small interface for testing HTML and CSS and how to display search results in a card format.
 The cards are in a grid.

-The provided picture is my cat Cornelius!
+The provided pictures are my cat Cornelius!